CI/CD & Deployment Strategy

 - Pre-destructive vs post-destructive: Pre runs before deployment, post runs after

-- Package versions: Deleting components from a package version is not straightforward
+- Package versions: Removing components from a package version is not straightforward

 Destructive Change Risks

 Destructive changes cannot be easily rolled back.
-Always deploy destructive changes to a sandbox first.
+Always deploy them to a sandbox first.
 Document every destructive change with a business justification.
-Include destructive changes in code review — they are often more dangerous than additions.
+Include destructive changes in code review; they are often more dangerous than additions.

 Feature Flags

-Feature flags allow deploying code to production without activating it for users:
+Feature flags allow code to reach production without activating it for users:

 Implementation options: